-Process CEO Top 4 Highest Paid Management Officers (1) Fixed remuneration Compensation is benchmarked using compensation levels of (2) Variable remuneration comparative businesses with adjustments made depending on the extent of expertise of the officer that may be beneficial to the Company.
-The compensation comprised of fixed remuneration and (3) Per diem allowance (4) Bonus bonuses provided for under the law.
-(5) Stock Options and other financial instruments The Group does not have any arrangements for stock warrants or options offered to its employees.
-(6) Others (specify) None None
+Process CEO Top 4 Highest Paid Management Officers (1) Fixed remuneration Compensation is benchmarked us ing compensation levels of (2) Variable remuneration comparative businesses with adju (3) Per diem allowance extent of expertise of the officer t Company.
+The compensation com • (4) Bonus bonuses provided for under the la IW.
+(5) Stock Options and other financial instruments The Group does not have any arra options offered to its employees. ngements for stock warrants or (6) Others (specify) None None